BioPhoton/ngRe/README.md

 ```

 **Included Features:**
-- subscription handling over view  life cycle
+- subscription handling overview  life cycle
 - a unified way of handling null and undefined with streams
 - optional flag to turn off scheduling over `AnimationFrameScheduler` (on by default)
-- change detection is done manually which allowes it to work zone-less too
+- change detection is done manually which allows it to work zone-less too

 ## Let Structural Directive

 The `*let` directive serves a convenient way of binding multiple observables in the same view context.
-It also helps with severyn default processing under the hood.
+It also helps with Severyn default processing under the hood.

 The current way of handling subscriptions in the view looks like that: